elnazshadkami/4-comma-Assignments_011/README.md

 <!-- Abstract -->
 ## Abstract
-The child’s drawing is ruined when water is spilled on it.
-However, a robot offers to recreate it using AI.
-In this study, AI-assisted creativity is explored through DALL-E 3 and Visual ChatGPT.
-Artistic collaboration and co-creativity are examined.
-It is found that AI supports creative restoration, even for beginners.
+This study looks at how AI helps Yonkoma storytelling.
+A child’s damaged drawing is fixed using DALL·E 3 and Visual ChatGPT.
+AI is not only for automation but also supports creativity.
+It makes artistic work easier, helps beginners, and improves storytelling.
+Future research will develop AI for even better results.
 <!-- Introduction and Related Works -->
 ## Introduction and Related Works